Terry Corbell, The Biz Coach

-In a sense, a legendary American company bites the dust.
+In a sense, a legendary iconic American company had bitten the dust.

-In a bid for sustainability, the American Airlines (AA) $11 billion merger with US Airways makes it the world’s largest carrier.
-The two airlines expect approval from U.S. antitrust and European Union regulators by the end of the third quarter.
+In a bid for sustainability, the American Airlines (AA) $11 billion merger with US Airways made it the world’s-largest carrier.

 It’s been a stormy flight for AA.